rsmusllp/king-phisher/docs/source/server/database/schema.rst

    .. db:field:: deployment_id

+      The deployment identifier of agent which initiated the connection.

       :nullable: False
       :foreignkey: :db:fld:`deaddrop_deployments.id`

    .. db:field:: campaign_id

+      The identifier campaign the information was collected as a part of.

       :nullable: False
       :foreignkey: :db:fld:`campaigns.id`

    .. db:field:: count

+      The number of times the agent made the connection with the same information, implying that the agent was executed multiple times.

       :nullable: True
       :type: Integer

    .. db:field:: ip

+      The external IP address from which this information was submitted and collected from.

       :nullable: True
       :type: String

    .. db:field:: local_username

+      The username that executed the agent.

       :nullable: True
       :type: String

    .. db:field:: local_hostname

+      The hostname the agent was executed on.

       :nullable: True
       :type: String

    .. db:field:: local_ip_addresses

+      The local IP addresses the agent identified on the system from which it was executed.

       :nullable: True
       :type: String

    .. db:field:: first_seen

+      The first time the information was submitted to the server.

       :nullable: True
       :type: DateTime

    .. db:field:: last_seen

+      The last time the information was submitted to the server.

       :nullable: True
       :type: DateTime

 .. db:table:: deaddrop_deployments

+   An instance of a generated agent which can be distributed as part of testing to identify users that are susceptible to executing arbitrary programs.

    .. db:field:: id